TimVisser-JCore/cybersec/content/cyber-hygiene.md

 Title: Cyber Hygiene
 Date: 2024-02-08
-Summary: Short summary of cyber hygiene
+Summary: In coding, cyber hygiene is like keeping your project happy and healthy.
+Regular updates, careful dependency management, and strategically phasing out old code and features ensure your codebase stays robust and secure.

 ### Mitigates against
 - Cryptographic failures